nashikun/ae-dty-chall/README.md

 There are three types of roles: guest, user and admin
 Guestss can:
+* Login and signup.
 * See animes, sort them by score or name, and search for animes.
 * Read animes descriptions and see the reviews.
+* Search for users.
 * See users profiles and animes lists.

 Besides the above, users have the ability to:
 * Add animes to their personal list with different statuses / seen episodes.
 * Rate animes.
+* Upvote reviews.
 * Post, edit and delete reviews.
 * Add friends.
 * Edit their profiles and bio